 Youth Services Milestone Transitional Living Program (TLP) assists in ending the cycle of homelessness and dependency by helping young adults become self-sufficient through access to safe housing, stable employment and connections to ongoing support and resources.

 Milestone TLP serves young adults ages 18 to 21 who are experiencing homelessness in Salt Lake County.
-There are two locations – the Milestone TLP house in West Valley City houses five (5) and the two homes in Sandy which house fourteen (14).
+There are two locations – the Milestone TLP house in West Valley City houses five young adults and the three homes in Sandy which house fourteen young adults.
 The properties are being leased from the Salt Lake County Housing Authority and the Good Shepherd Lutheran Church.

 The program offers referral services for housing assistance, life skill workshops, relationship workshops, job training skills and connections to higher education.

 Participants of Milestone will have a job or be attending school.
 Salt Lake County Youth Services will provide a community of support.